 Across our region, those who need to cool off or simply exercise are entering dangerous waterways with no knowledge of what lurks below the surface.
 Furthermore, the ice cold nature of the water in relation to the air temperatures can lead to cold water shock - a potential killer.

-Humberside Fire and Rescue Service’s Public Safety Group Manager Steve Duffield was quick to highlight local issues:
+Humberside Fire and Rescue Service’s Water Safety Lead Jonathan Clark was quick to highlight local issues:

-“With the weather getting warmer we are keen to highlight water safety awareness to children, their parents and as wide a cross-section of the local community as possible.
-With a long coastline, a dangerous tidal river and docks and marinas in places such as Grimsby, Bridlington and Hull, the Humberside Service area has many high risk areas.
+“With the temperatures rising and schools about to break for the summer, we are keen to highlight water safety awareness to children, their parents and as wide a cross-section of the local community as possible.
+With a long coastline, a dangerous tidal river, docks and marinas in places such as Grimsby, Bridlington and Hull, the Humberside Service area has many high risk areas.

 "We would like to highlight the dangers of open water and encourage people, whatever their age, to take extra care.
 People do not understand that even the strongest swimmers can find themselves in difficulty as the cold water causes muscles to cramp.
 There is then a strong possibility that they cannot swim due to muscular cramps which can then lead to drowning.”